sam-white/sym-regression/README.md

 A symbolic regression program designed to find physical laws governing experimental data.
 The program can be configured by opening the interface.clj file in Gorilla REPL.

+This program is based on a symbolic regression program orginally built by Jony Hudson.

 ## License